forskscope/forskscope/README.md

 # Patch Hygge

-Diff and merge GUI tool with cross-platform support written in Rust and Svelte
+Diff and merge GUI tool with cross-platform support build with Tauri: Rust and Svelte

 ## Recommended IDE Setup